Cavendish family: Early history

-As a place-name, it is first recorded as Kavandisc in 1086 in the Domesday Book, and appears to have a meaning of 'Cafna's Pasture', from personal byname Cafa/Cafna (from caf 'bold, daring'), and edisc 'enclosed pasture'.
-By 1201, it was in use as the surname de Cavendis (borne by one Simon de Cavendis in the Suffolk Records of Pleas before the King (specifically King John)), recurring in 1242 as Cavenedis, and again in 1302 as de Cavendish.
+As a toponym referring to Cavendish, Suffolk, is first recorded as Kavandisc in 1086 in the Domesday Book, meaning of 'Cafna's pasture', from the personal byname Cafa/Cafna (from caf 'bold, daring'), and edisc 'enclosed pasture'.

+By 1201, it was in use as a surname, de Cavendis, recurring in 1242 as Cavenedis, and again in 1302 as de Cavendish.

+The Cavendish noble family has generally been considered to be a branch of the same Anglo-Norman baronial lineage as Gernon and de Montfichet though not without some critics of this hypothesis.

-The family, hitherto only middling gentry, but with financial roles at court, rose to prominence under the Tudor dynasty, when Sir William Cavendish was a courtier who made a great deal of money handling the disposal of the spoils of the Dissolution of the Monasteries.
+The family, until the 15th century only middling gentry, but with financial roles at court, rose to prominence under the Tudor dynasty, when Sir William Cavendish was a courtier who made a great deal of money handling the disposal of the spoils of the Dissolution of the Monasteries.
 This was augmented in the reign of Elizabeth I, after he became the much younger Bess of Hardwick's second husband.
 It was probably she who persuaded Sir William to sell his lands in the south of England, around the manor of Cavendish, Suffolk, and buy the Chatsworth estate in her native Derbyshire.

 Bess outlived Sir William by almost fifty years and dominated the lives of her Cavendish children by force of personality, and her money.
-The family, and that of Bess's hugely rich last husband, George Talbot, 6th Earl of Shrewsbury, were marked by fractious relationships, and Sir William's oldest son Sir Henry Cavendish was disinherited by Bess, the bulk of her large wealth going instead to Sir William's second son William Cavendish, 1st Earl of Devonshire, who received his title from James I in 1618, supposedly paying £10,000 for it.
+The family, and that of Bess's wealthy last husband, George Talbot, 6th Earl of Shrewsbury, were marked by fractious relationships, and Sir William's oldest son Sir Henry Cavendish was disinherited by Bess, with the bulk of her wealth going instead to Sir William's second son William Cavendish, 1st Earl of Devonshire, who received his title from James I in 1618, supposedly paying £10,000 for it.

 The philosopher Thomas Hobbes was employed as a tutor by the Cavendish family mainly for William Cavendish, 2nd Earl of Devonshire; the two went on an early Grand Tour of Europe from 1610.
 William Cavendish, 3rd Earl of Devonshire was a prominent Royalist who spent some years in exile during the English Civil War, having been impeached and with his estates sequestrated until the English Restoration.

 William Cavendish, 1st Duke of Newcastle, Bess's grandson by her third Cavendish son, was also a leading Royalist, unlike his cousin William fighting in the wars as an important but apparently not very good general.
 He also went into exile and remained in favour for the first years of the Restoration, but then had a distant relationship with the court.
 He was England's leading authority on the training of fighting horses.